mbver/quic-rs-demo/zero_RTT/README.md

 # 🚀 Zero-RTT in Quinn

 This guide walks through the complete setup of 0-RTT in Quinn, with the server responsible for validating incoming 0-RTT requests before processing them.
+It also includes a replay attack simulation to highlight the security concerns associated with 0-RTT.

 ---